 You can apply for student accommodation using the contact details at our Student dorm or to contact Erasmus Student Network for private accommodation.
 University of Sarajevo has two student dorms: Bjelave (location: https://goo.gl/maps/sbpYn8vLQ4C2) and Nedžarići: (location: https://goo.gl/maps/Nk2nhTPHVrq), however, the quality of the dorms are not as the ones you probably got used to it at your home university.
 Many exchange students chose private accommodation.
 You can contact our ESN to help you with accommodation.

 Most member institutions of the University of Sarajevo require that you register for exams.
 When you begin your studies, we recommend that you inquire about how and when to register for exams in the faculties/department(s) where you are studying.
 Note that the procedure and deadline may vary depending on the department.
 It is extremely important that you register correctly and in due time for exams as you will otherwise not be allowed to take the exam(s).
 At the University of Sarajevo students are assessed after taking one of the following types of examinations or active participation.
 In addition, some courses may require the successful completion of written as well as oral assignments during the semester.

-Academic performance is either graded according to the 6 – scale or evaluated by a pass/fail.
+Grading system at the University of Sarajevo is regulated by the Higher Education Law of the Canton Sarajevo (article 62).
+Academic performance is either graded according to the 6 – scale (5-10 where 5 is the lowest, and 10 is the highest grade) or evaluated by a pass/fail.
 If your home institution requires that all your work be evaluated according to the 6 – scale this may be arranged with the lecturer.
-After completing your period of study at the University of Sarajevo, you will receive a transcript of your academic record.
-A 5 -10 grading scale is used at the University of Sarajevo (with 6 as a pass level).
+After completing your period of study at the University of Sarajevo, you will receive a transcript of your academic record. .

 ECTS – European Credit Transfer System